GridOrg/gridHandbook/gridMechanics/bogi.md

 In the GRID, the BOGI is represented through a Trello board.
 Right now, we do not make use of it in a very disciplined fashion, which so far worked out well.

+## BOGI for the GRID, BOGI for subgrids

+The BOGI is a technique, which can be hacked, enhanced, reduced, fine-tuned.
+In the GRID we started with the BOGI-board to collect ideas as such.
+Each subgrid of course is free to set up an own version of the BOGI or to make use of some aspects of it, if helpful.

+There is no binding ruleset for who should use the BOGI.

+But having a common methodology in place when it comes to collection, discussion and qualification of ideas helps gridsters to contribute.
+If all groups and subgrids do everything extremely different, then barriers are higher for new people to join in.
+So, the BOGI is only an offer, but the establishing of common practices helps to get into action and to overcome practical barriers.

+## BOGI intro

 In the following you will find a more general description of what the BOGI is all about ...

 _NOTE: The description below is not specially adapted to the GRID!_